Stanley Tucci: Personal life

-In 2011, then a widower, Tucci became engaged to Felicity Blunt, a British literary agent.
-She is the elder sister of British actress Emily Blunt, who co-starred with Tucci in The Devil Wears Prada and introduced the couple several years later at her own 2010 wedding to actor John Krasinski.
-Tucci and Blunt married in a civil ceremony in summer 2012, followed by a larger observance at Middle Temple Hall in London on September 29, 2012.
-The couple live in Barnes, London, and have a son Matteo Oliver born on January 25, 2015 and a daughter Emilia Giovanna, born on April 19, 2018.
+In 2010 Tucci met Felicity Blunt (born 1981), a British literary agent of the Curtis Brown Group, at the wedding of actor John Krasinski to Felicity's sister, British actress Emily Blunt.
+Tucci and Felicity became engaged in 2011 and married in a civil ceremony in the summer of 2012, followed by a larger observance at Middle Temple Hall in London on September 29, 2012.
+They have a son and a daughter.

+Charity work

-On September 12, 2016, Tucci, with Cate Blanchett, Chiwetel Ejiofor, Peter Capaldi, Douglas Booth, Neil Gaiman, Keira Knightley, Juliet Stevenson, Kit Harington, and Jesse Eisenberg, appeared in a video from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
+On September 12, 2016, Tucci, alongside other celebrities, appeared in a video from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
 The video, titled "What They Took With Them", has the actors reading a poem, written by Jenifer Toksvig and inspired by primary accounts of refugees, and is part of UNHCR's #WithRefugees campaign, which also includes a petition to governments to expand asylum to provide further shelter, integrating job opportunities, and education.

-On May 21, 2021, Tucci received a Doctorate Honoris Causa in Humane Letters from the American University of Rome, in Rome, Italy, for his lifelong contribution to the arts and humanities.
+On May 21, 2021, Tucci received a doctorate honoris causa in Humane Letters from the American University of Rome, in Rome, Italy, for his lifelong contribution to the arts and humanities.

-Tucci is a noted fan of cigar smoking.
+Health issues

-In September 2021, Tucci revealed that he had been diagnosed with oral cancer three years earlier.
+In September 2021, Tucci revealed that he had been diagnosed with oropharyngeal cancer three years earlier.
 He had received treatment (chemotherapy and radiation) after a tumor was found at the base of his tongue, and said it was unlikely that the tumor would return.
+In November 2022, he said there are still some foods he cannot eat, as a result of his cancer.

 In October 2021, his memoir Taste: My Life Through Food was published, which describes his encounter with cancer and his love of food.
-As of February 20, 2022, Taste: My Life Through Food had been on The New York Times Best Seller List for 18 weeks.
+The memoir was on The New York Times Best Seller List for 16 weeks, until February 13, 2022.

-In November 2022 he said there are still some foods he cannot eat, as a result of his cancer.